GooBox/goobox-sync-storj/README.md

 - `~/Library/Application Support/Goobox` for macOS

 The `list-db.bat` script can be used to dump the content of the database.
 This might be useful for debugging.

+### Overlay icons on Windows

+Setting up the overlay icons on Windows required the following steps:

+1. Open a Command Prompt as Administrator
+1. Execute the `register-dlls.bat` file
+1. Restart Windows
+1. Run the app as usual